 It would be much better for customers if the credit card industry stopped the contactless payment turf wars and started delivering solutions that help customers instead of sowing confusion.

-UPDATE: a reader reports says that payWave on SIM cards is pretty much dead everywhere because the “secure element wars are over.”
+A reader in the know reports says that payWave on SIM cards is pretty much dead everywhere because the “secure element wars are over.”
 That’s interesting in light of Huawei offering FeliCa Osaifu Keitai service via Docomo with a SIM card.
 But that is a Docomo thing more than a Huawei thing.